IMSA Performance: 2005 - 2006

-After an impressive début in the FFSA GT Championship, IMSA Performance decided to enter one car into the GT2 class while the other two cars remain in Cup1.
+After an impressive début in the FFSA GT Championship, IMSA Performance decided to enter one car into the GT2 class while the other two cars remained in Cup1.
 The team purchased a GT2-spec Porsche 996 GT3-RSR with Narac being joined by Sébastien Dumez for the season.
 The duo won twelve of the sixteen races and won the first of four drivers and teams championships.

 The team were also successful in the French Porsche Carrera Cup finishing fifth overall in the standings and winning in the B class with Raymond Narac.
 2005 also saw the teams début at the infamous 24 Hours of Le Mans.
 The FFSA duo of Narac and Dumez were joined by Porsche factory driver Romain Dumas for the 2005 edition using the same Porsche used in FFSA.
 The car finished in a respectable fourth place in the GT2 class and fifteenth overall.

 The team expanded once again in 2006 by entering into the Le Mans Series.
 Narac entered a 996 along with veteran Christophe Bouchut in the 2006 season finishing fifth in the standings.
 Narac and IMSA continued to dominate in the GT2 class in FFSA GT alongside Michel Lecourt taking a second consecutive championship.

 The team were looking forward to a GT2 victory at the 2006 24 Hours of Le Mans taking pole in the class, more than a second faster than second place starter Scuderia Ecosse.
 Unfortunately, an engine failure after 211 laps put an end to the teams hope of Le Mans victory.
 The trio of drivers were Narac, Dumas and Luca Riccitelli.